AndreiDrang/python3-anticaptcha/README.md

 from python3_anticaptcha import ReCaptchaV3TaskProxyless
 # Enter the key to the AntiCaptcha service from your account.
 Anticaptcha service key.
 ANTICAPTCHA_KEY = ""
-# G-ReCaptcha ключ сайта.
-Website google key.
+# G-ReCaptcha - website google key.
 SITE_KEY = '6LeuMjIUAAAAAODtAglF13UiJys0y05EjZugej6b'
-# Ссылка на страницу с капчёй.
-Page url.
+# Page url.
 PAGE_URL = 'https://some_link'
-# Фильтр, по которому отбирается работник с нужным минимальным score.
+# The filter by which the employee with the required minimum score is selected.
-# возможные варианты - 0.3, 0.5, 0.7
+# possible options - 0.3, 0.5, 0.7
 MIN_SCORE=0.3
-# Значение параметра action, которое передается виджетом рекапчи в гугл.
+# The value of the `action` parameter, which is passed by the recaptcha widget to google.
 PAGE_ACTION='login'
-# Возвращается строка-расшифровка капчи.
-Get string for solve captcha, and other info.
+# Get string for solve captcha, and other info.
 user_answer = ReCaptchaV3TaskProxyless.ReCaptchaV3TaskProxyless(anticaptcha_key = ANTICAPTCHA_KEY)\
                 .captcha_handler(websiteURL=PAGE_URL,
                                  websiteKey=SITE_KEY,